adisandro/MMINT/README.md

   * Sirius Integration with Xtext
   * VIATRA Query and Transformation SDK
   * ATL SDK - ATL Transformation Language SDK _(Required for Modelepedia ClassDiagram)_
+  * Massif Core _(Required for Modelepedia Simulink)_
   * Henshin SDK _(Required for Z3)_
-  * m2e - Maven Integration for Eclipse _(Required for sources)_
+  * m2e - Maven Integration for Eclipse _(Required for building the source code)_

 Requirements marked with _(Required for ...)_ are optional except for the specified component.

 ### Binary Packages

-Binary packages for MMINT are automatically created at each release and will automatically install the necessary Eclipse dependencies.
+Binary packages for MMINT are created at each release and will automatically install the necessary Eclipse dependencies.

 1. Add `https://adisandro.github.io/mmint/release` to the list of software sites in Eclipse (`Help > Install New Software > Available Software Sites`).
 2. Install `Modeling > MMINT`.